recursean/JAR-Viewer-and-Decompiler-VSCode-Extension/README.md

 ![Extension preview](https://raw.githubusercontent.com/recursean/JAR-Viewer-and-Decompiler-VSCode-Extension/main/media/preview.gif)

 ## Requirements
+-  VSCode version 1.88.0 or newer.

-To view the decompiled contents of Java class files within JARs, the CFR decompiler JAR file needs to be downloaded and the path provided to the `cfrPath` setting.
+- To view the decompiled contents of Java class files within JARs, the CFR decompiler JAR file needs to be downloaded and the path provided to the `cfrPath` setting.
 CFR can be downloaded [here](https://www.benf.org/other/cfr/).

 ## Extension Settings
 This extension contributes the following settings:

 * `jar-viewer-and-decompiler.cfrPath`: Path to the CFR decompiler JAR file.
 This is required for decompiling class files.